Case Studies

 Science can be very emotive, metaphorical, and symbolic.

-The methodical, technical approach I use for working with and describing names, copy, and language style is expressly for the purpose of enabling creativity, innovation, and intuitive recognition.
+The methodical, technical approach Elliott Verbal takes for working with and describing branded language is expressly for the purpose of enabling creativity, innovation, and intuitive recognition.
 Brands need their names and other verbal assets to store and reproduce meaning (i.e. brand equity), and we can affect and make use of that meaning-making process using both the tools of intuitive art and explicated science.

-Don't look for one or the other -- get you someone who can do both.
+Don't look for one or the other--get someone who can do both.